WilliamHuey/dirgen/README.md

   Template info:

     Content:
       Lines that have characters which are non-white space.
-These line may or may not be generated.
+These lines may or may not be generated.

     Blanks:
-      Lines that are white-space only characters or has not characters at all.
+      Lines that are white-space only characters or have no characters at all.
 These lines are never generated.

   Template read:

     Errors:
-      Upon one or more error, there will be no generated file or folders.
+      Upon one or more errors, there will be no generated file or folders.

     Warnings: